Lake Superior and Ishpeming 33: Design and revenue service

 In 1924, the MM&SE became purchased by the LS&I, so they'd increase their locomotive roster and the size of their map.
 Afterwards, the hogs were reclassified as SC-1s and were initially renumbered 30-33.
 One year later, the LS&I purchased two former Chicago River and Indiana 2-8-0s 1 and 2 from the General Equipment Company, and while they were renumbered 30 and 31, the SC-1s 30 and 31 became 34 and 35.
 Between 1925 and 1927, almost all the SC-1s, with the exception of No. 34, were given booster trucks beneath their tenders, which increased their tractive effort to 67,725 pounds, but this figure was raised to 72,309 pounds when the tractive effort of each locomotive was boosted to 60,484 pounds in an eventual rebuilding process.
-Until the arrival of the LS&I's 2-10-2 "Santa Fe" types from the Hocking Valley Railway in 1930, the SC-1s remained as the backbone of the LS&I's mainline ore services, as they muscled heavy car loads of iron ore trains, but they were unfrequently used during the winter, so their usage was prolonged.
+Until the arrival of the LS&I's 2-10-2 "Santa Fe" types from the Hocking Valley Railway (HV) in 1930, the SC-1s remained as the backbone of the LS&I's mainline ore services, as they muscled heavy car loads of iron ore trains, but they were unfrequently used during the winter, so their usage was prolonged.
 No. 33 continued to pull iron ore between Marquette, Negaunee, and West Ishpeming, and as the 1950s progressed, it was re-assigned for heavy switching whenever needed.
 By 1962, however, the LS&I had made a complete transition to diesel power, and No. 33 was retired in 1957 before it was stored in one of the LS&I's sidelines.